MicrosoftDocs/visualstudio-docs/docs/azure/overview.md

 With Visual Studio, you can both develop apps that run in the Azure cloud, and connect to Azure services from your on-premises, desktop, and mobile apps.
 Visual Studio is the most full-featured and complete environment for Windows developers to connect .NET and ASP.NET applications to Azure services.
 Visual Studio also supports development in other technology stacks, such as Node.js and Python, which you can use to create web sites and web applications that you can deploy to Azure using the Azure CLI.

 C++ developers can access Azure services such as Azure Storage using a C++ client library, and IoT device developers using C and C++ can connect devices and services to Azure.
-For more information, see [Cloud and web programming in Visual C++](/cpp/cloud/cloud-and-web-programming-in-visual-cpp).
+See [Cloud and web programming in Visual C++](/cpp/cloud/cloud-and-web-programming-in-visual-cpp).

 Users of Azure Cloud Services, supported in Visual Studio for many previous releases, can continue to work with these services in Visual Studio using [Azure Cloud Services (extended support)](../azure/cloud-services-extended-support.md).